 A few weeks ago, I wrote a post about linking Excel files into PowerPoint.
 Whilst PowerPoint is probably the application I use most (after Excel of course), in third place would be Word.
-If, like me, you are regularly creating Word documents, or using standard templates, then linking Excel files directly to your Word document can save a lot of time.
+If, like me, you are regularly creating Word documents, or using standard templates, then learning how to link Excel to Word can save a lot of time.

 Whilst the basic process is the same as PowerPoint, the method of implementation is a little different.